OpenFeis/openfeis-server/README.md

    - View email verification status
 5. **Add dancer profiles:**
    - Click **"Add Dancer"** in the My Dancers section
+   - Link your dancer to their teacher/school (searchable dropdown)
    - These profiles persist and can be used across multiple feiseanna
+   - Teachers can see linked dancers in their Teacher Dashboard

 ### For Parents: Registering Your Dancer